 Hold the first drain section in line with the string ensuring the flow arrow is pointed toward the outlet pipe location.
 Insert #4 rebar legs into the installation devices on the sides of the trench.
+The bars

-The bars need to penetrate the soil deep enough to be very difficult to remove, 18" to 24" in clay soil and 36" to 48" in sandy soil.
+TIP: Repurpose scrap 2x4 lumber, pallet dunnage, or plywood on the jobsite that can be used to screw these joints need to penetrate the soil deep enough to be very difficult to remove, 18" to 24" in clay soil and 36" to 48" in sandy soil.
 After double checking that the channel is in line with the string, using an electric hammer, drive the installation bars into the soil.
-Although the elevation does not need to be perfect at this point, it is best to set the channel 1/2above the intended elevation.
+Although the elevation does not need to be perfect at this point, it is best to set the channel 1/2 above the intended elevation.
 Larger drains require more floatation resistance.
-Tighten the set screws on the installation devices using a 1/2nut driver on a cordless impact driver (you can use a ratchet but it will take longer.)
+Tighten the set screws on the installation devices using a 1/2 nut driver on a cordless impact driver (you can use a ratchet but it will take longer.)
 Using the laser or builders level, tap on the bars with a hammer to get both ends of the drain to the perfect elevation.
 IMPORTANT: Be sure that the tops of the rebar legs are at least 1" below the top of the drain so that they do not protrude above the finished concrete.